 The Elvis DAM mobile app

-The Elvis app allows you to access the files that are stored in Elvis on your smart phone.
+Using the Elvis app, files that are stored in Elvis can be accessed from your smart phone.
 With it, you can find, share and approve files.
 An Internet connection is required and you will need to log in to the system (see below).

 Figure: Accessing the files from a smart phone can be done by using the Elvis DAM mobile app.